awsdocs/amazon-sns-developer-guide/doc_source/sns-http-https-endpoint-as-subscriber.md

 **Note**
  The client service must be able to support the `HTTP/1.1 401 Unauthorized` header response

 The request contains the subject and message that were published to the topic along with metadata about the notification in a JSON document\.
 The request will look similar to the following HTTP POST request\.
-For details about the HTTP header and the JSON format of the request body, see [HTTP/HTTPS Headers](sns-message-and-json-formats.md#http-header) and [HTTP/HTTPS Notification JSON Format](sns-message-and-json-formats.md#http-notification-json)\.
+For details about the HTTP header and the JSON format of the request body, see [HTTP/HTTPS headers](sns-message-and-json-formats.md#http-header) and [HTTP/HTTPS notification JSON format](sns-message-and-json-formats.md#http-notification-json)\.

 ```
 POST / HTTP/1.1